Geodesics and flows in a Poissonian city: Traffic flow in the Poissonian city

-Moreover this limiting object may be cleanly represented using a further set of coordinates.
-Represent each line of the line process by its intercepts \(y_+\) and \(y_-\) on the vertical axes \(x=1\) and \(x=-1\) (see Figure \ref{fig:limit3}).
-Then the intensity becomes
+Moreover, this limiting object may be cleanly represented using a further set of coordinates.
+Represent each line of the line process by its intercepts $y_+$ and $y_-$ on the vertical axes $x=1$ and $x=-1$ (see Figure~\ref{fig:limit3}).
+The intensity then becomes

-In particular, while the new improper Poisson line process is anisotropic nevertheless it does possess special affine shear symmetries; namely the symmetries produced by those area-preserving linear transformations which leave invariant all vertical axes.
+In particular, while the new improper Poisson line process is anisotropic, it nevertheless does possess special affine shear symmetries, namely the symmetries produced by those area-preserving linear transformations which leave all vertical axes invariant.

-\begin{Figure} { This illustrates the parametrization of lines from the improper limiting line process as intercepts on two parallel \(y\)-axes. } \end{Figure}
+This construction enables us to identify the limiting behavior for $T_n$, as follows. \begin{theorem} The scaled quantity $T_n/n^3$ has a limiting distribution given by the analogous flow at the center for the limiting improper stationary anisotropic Poisson line process given above. \end{theorem}

-This construction enables us to identify the limiting behaviour for \(T_n\): \begin{thm} The scaled quantity \(T_n/n^3\) has a limiting distribution given by the analogous flow at the centre for the limiting improper stationary anisotropic Poisson line process given above. \end{thm} Indeed, we can relate scaled finite-\(n\) instances to the limiting case by a coupling argument involving the addition of further lines; however the resulting almost-sure limit is not monotonically decreasing since it will involve a double integral (as in \eqref{eq:total-flow}) taken over ever-increasing regions of the vertical strip in Figure \ref{fig:limit3}.
+Indeed, we can relate scaled finite-$n$ instances to the limiting case by a coupling argument involving the addition of further lines; however, the resulting\vadjust{\goodbreak} almost sure limit is not monotonically decreasing since it will involve a double integral [as in~(\ref {eq:total-flow})] taken over ever-increasing regions of the vertical strip in Figure~\ref{fig:limit3}.

-Before proving this theorem we show that the mean flow at the centre for this limit is in agreement with the asymptotics given in Theorem \ref{thm:first-moment}. \begin{lem} The flow at the centre for the limiting improper stationary anisotropic Poisson line process given above has mean value \(2\). \end{lem} \begin{proof}[Proof of Lemma] Consider first the probability that the line segment from \((-a,t)\) to \((u,t)\) is not separated from the origin by the improper line process.
-The mean measure of lines implementing such a separation (measured using the intensity measure of the improper process) is \(A+B+C\), where the contribution \(A\) arises from separating lines hitting the top left shaded triangle in Figure \ref{fig:improper-mean}, the contribution \(C\) arises from those hitting the top right shaded triangle in Figure \ref{fig:improper-mean}, and \(B\) is derived from the contribution of the remaining separating lines. \begin{Figure} { Computing the mean flow through the centre for the flow based on the improper anisotropic line process limit. } \end{Figure}
+Before proving this theorem, we show that the mean flow at the center for this limit is in agreement with the asymptotics given in Theorem \ref{thm:first-moment}. \begin{lem} The flow at the center for the limiting improper stationary anisotropic Poisson line process given above has mean value $2$. \end{lem} \begin{pf} Consider first the probability that the line segment from $(-a,t)$ to $(u,t)$ is not separated from the origin by the improper line process.
+The mean measure of lines implementing such a separation (measured using the intensity measure of the improper process) is $A+B+C$, where the contribution $A$ arises from separating lines hitting the upper-left shaded triangle in Figure~\ref{fig:improper-mean}, the contribution $C$ arises from those hitting the upper-right shaded triangle in Figure~\ref{fig:improper-mean} and $B$ is derived from the contribution of the remaining separating lines.

-Then
+Then,